kookaip/kookaip/README.md

-### Hi there 👋 สวัสดีค่ะ 🙏
+### Hi there 👋🙏

-🦘 I'm a PhD student at Decision Systems Lab, University of Wollongong, Australia
+🦘 I'm a PhD student at Decision Systems Lab, University of Wollongong, Australia.

 🔭 I’m currently working on privacy in software engineering.

+- privacy requirements engineering
+- privacy weakneeses and vulnerabilities detection and classification).

+😄 Pronouns: She/her

 📫 How to reach me: ps642@uowmail.edu.au

+⚡ Fun fact: 🐥

 <!--
 **kookaip/kookaip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.